coderbyheart/fw-nrfconnect-nrf-docker/README.md

 Build the image (this is only needed once):

     cd fw-nrfconnect-nrf-docker
-    docker build -t fw-nrfconnect-nrf-docker --build-arg sdk_nrf_revision=v1.8.1 .
+    docker build -t fw-nrfconnect-nrf-docker --build-arg sdk_nrf_revision=v1.8-branch .

 > _:green_apple: Note:_ To build for a Mac with the M1 architecture, you need to specify the `arm64` architecture when building: `--build-arg arch=arm64`.

-> _Note:_ The `sdk_nrf_revision` build argument can be used to specify what version of sdk-nrf that will be used when looking dependencies with pip for the SDK and it's west dependency repositories.
-The value can be a git _tag_, _branch_ or _sha_ from the [sdk-nrf repository](https://github.com/nrfconnect/sdk-nrf).
+> _Note:_ The `sdk_nrf_revision` build argument can be used to specify what version of the nRF Connect SDK that will be used when looking up dependencies with pip for the SDK and it's west dependency repositories.
+The value can be a git _tag_, _branch_ or _sha_ from the [nRF Connect SDK repository](https://github.com/nrfconnect/sdk-nrf).

 ### Use pre-built image from Dockerhub